lebuni/ZACwire-Library/README.md

 `ZACwire obj(int pin, int Sensor)` tells the library which input pin of the controller (eg. 2) and type of sensor (eg. 306) it should use.
 Please pay attention that the selected pin supports external interrupts!

-`.begin(int defaultBitWindow)` returns true if a signal is detected on the specific pin and starts the reading via ISRs.
-It should be started at least 120ms before the first .getTemp().
+`.begin()` returns true if a signal is detected on the specific pin and starts the reading via ISRs.
+It should be started at least 2ms before the first .getTemp().

 `.getTemp()` returns the temperature in °C and gets usually updated every 100ms.
 In case of a failed reading, it returns `222`.
 In case of no incoming signal it returns `221`.